 There is a point where you have to get past thinking these are blokes in their 60s and sounding stupidly good; that Rob Hirst doesn’t just look lethal (still, the bastard) in a cut-off shirt but plays with the same lethal power of decades back; that Martin Rotsey and Jim Moginie together remain like the one bifurcated guitar brain and, simultaneously, a pair of enjoyably combative siblings batting ideas back and forth; that Bones Hillman still doesn’t know the meaning of the word fuss; and that Peter Garrett seemingly hasn’t added an ounce of fat, a choreographer or a wind-down button.

-For those of us in the winery audience, that point is hard to reach intellectually because while we like to pretend we’ve not really grown up (yep, I’m looking at you fellas who drank all day like you’re at your mates 21st and that slab only cost you a fiver each) more than a decade away from proper touring, a Canberra career in a suit for one and hugely varied musical explorations for the others, and damned reality means a return for this band, for any band, would always feel precarious in advance.
+For those of us in the winery audience, that point is hard to reach intellectually because while we like to pretend we’ve not really grown up (yep, I’m looking at you fellas who drank all day like you’re at your mate's 21st and that slab only cost you a fiver each), this band has had more than a decade away from proper touring, there's been a Canberra career in a suit for one, and hugely varied musical explorations for the others, and then there's damned reality.
+Which means a return for this band, for any band, would always feel precarious in advance.